dbl-works/terraform/README.md

 ## Modules

-- [cdn](cdn/README.md) - All ressources required to host a simple CDN.
 - [certificate](certificate/README.md) - Requests a certificate from the Amazon Certificate Manager.
 - [cognito](cognito/README.md) - Create user pools for use with authentication.
 - [ecr](ecr/README.md) - A reopsitory for storing built docker images.